 - The lock’s keypad requires a constant power source to function.
 Should this power source drop below 3 volts, it is unlikely that this lock will work properly and may result in a non-functioning keypad.

-- To avoid this issue, make sure that you regularly replace batteries – every three years should suffice.
+- To avoid this issue, regularly replacing batteries – every three years should suffice.

 - Contact SALTO for reprogramming instructions or reprogram using Locksmith tools.